 RPH Verification Service (RPH-VS) - This element represents the logical verification service for SIP RPH signing defined in IETF RFC 8443 [Ref 8].

-In keeping with the SHAKEN architecture described in ATIS-1000074.v002 [Ref 2], Figure 4-1 shows a CSCF interacting with a STI-AS (in the originating network) and a STI-VS (in the terminating network).
+In keeping with the SHAKEN architecture described in ATIS-1000074 [Ref 2], Figure 4-1 shows a CSCF interacting with a STI-AS (in the originating network) and a STI-VS (in the terminating network).
 The RPH–AS in Figure 4-1 represents logical STI-AS functions for RPH signing, and the RPH–VS represents logical STI-VS functions for verifying signed RPH, in accordance with the procedures defined in IETF RFC 8443 [Ref 8].
 The logical RPH-AS function is not required to perform the NS/EP Priority Service call authorization (i.e., WPS or GETS authorization).
 The RPH-AS function is responsible for verifying that an NS/EP NGN-PS entity (e.g., NS/EP NGN-PS AS or TAS) has authorized the Service User for the NS/EP Priority Service call.
-For example, an NS/EP Priority Service call is sent to a RPH-AS function to be signed after the WPS or GETS authorization had been performed by an NS/EP NGN-PS entity (e.g., by the NS/EP NGN-PS AS or TAS).
-The trigger mechanism to send a NS/EP Priority Service call to sign the SIP RPH field is based on service provider-specific implementation and out of scope of this ATIS standard.
+For example, an NS/EP Priority Service call is sent to an RPH-AS function to be signed after the WPS or GETS authorization had been performed by an NS/EP NGN-PS entity (e.g., by the NS/EP NGN-PS AS or TAS).
+The trigger mechanism to send an NS/EP Priority Service call for signing of the SIP RPH field is based on service provider-specific implementation and out of scope of this ATIS standard.

 The reference architecture in Figure 4-1 is a logical model and does not impose any restrictions on service provider implementations.
-Figure 4-1 shows interactions between a CSCF and SIP-based Application Servers where the Application Servers provide the logical STI-AS (RPH-AS) and STI-VS (RPH-VS) functions, and may interact via the Ms interface (as defined in 3GPP TS 24.229, IP multimedia call control protocol based on Session Initiation Protocol (SIP) and Session Description Protocol [SDP]) using HTTP with Application Servers to sign and verify the SIP RPH field.
-Other approaches, not shown in Figure 1, are also possible such as an SBC-I (IBCF/TrGW) providing the logical STI-AS (RPH-AS) and STI-VS (RPH-VS) functions and may interact via an Ms interface (as defined in 3GPP TS 24.229 [Ref 9]) using HTTP with Application Servers to sign and verify the SIP RPH field.
+Figure 4-1 shows SIP interactions between a CSCF and SIP-based Application Servers, where the Application Servers provide the logical STI-AS (RPH-AS) and STI-VS (RPH-VS) functions to sign and verify the SIP RPH field.
+Other approaches, not shown in Figure 1, are also possible such as an SBC-I (IBCF/TrGW) providing the logical STI-AS (RPH-AS) and STI-VS (RPH-VS) functions to sign and verify the SIP RPH field.

 SIP RPH Signing and Verification Call Flow for NS/EP NGN-PS